taniadubey/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+# Include the date you created this project and README file.
+This project was created on October 31st 2020.
+The README file was created on October 31st 2020.

 ### Project Title
 Replace the Project Title